Sports in Maharashtra: Pre-colonial sports

 Baji Rao II, the last Peshwa of the Maratha Empire, was a patron of strength and wrestling competitions during the early 19th century.
-Under his patronage, the sport of pole gymnastics (called Malkhamb) was developed in Pune by Balambhat Deodhar.
-After Baji Rao lost power and was exiled to northern India, Deodhar brought Malkhamb and Mallavidya to other Maratha-ruled states such as Baroda and Gwalior.
+Under his patronage, the sport of malkhamb (pole gymnastics) was developed in Pune by Balambhat Deodhar.
+After Baji Rao lost power and was exiled to northern India, Deodhar brought malkhamb and mallavidya to other Maratha-ruled states such as Baroda and Gwalior.
 In the later 19th and early 20th centuries, other rulers such as those of Kolhapur and Aundh were also patrons of organised wrestling and sporting festivals.
-Among these rulers of these princely states, horse riding, wrestling, fencing, archery, and shooting gained popularity.
+Among the rulers of these princely states, horse riding, wrestling, fencing, archery, and shooting gained popularity.

 Imported sports under British rule

 British rule in India drastically changed the landscape of sports in Maharastra.
 Like in other regions of India, British rulers and aristocrats enjoyed outdoor sports and built facilities for their own leisure.
-This led to the introduction of several British sports such as cricket and the development of the new game of badminton.
-New infrastructure such as the building of a dam at Bund gardens in 1860 allowed for recreational boating on the Mula-Mutha river.
-In addition, the colonial rulers introduced horse racing.
-Race courses built during this period such as the Mahalaxmi Racecourse and Pune Race Course are still in operation today.
+This led to the introduction of several British sports, including cricket, and the development of the new game of badminton.
+New infrastructure—such as the building of a dam at Bund Garden in 1860—allowed for recreational boating on the Mula-Mutha river.
+In addition, the colonial rulers introduced horse racing; some racecourses built during this period, such as the Mahalaxmi Racecourse and Pune Race Course, are still in operation today.

-By the late 19th century, the British had constructed numerous sports clubs which were exclusively white or restricted based on religion.
-These included Poona Europeans, Poona Parsees, and Poona Hindu Gymkhana.
-While many of these clubs based on religion were dominated by educated Brahmins, there were some lower-caste stars such as brothers, Palwankar Baloo and Vithal Palwankar who played cricket in the early 20th century.
+By the late 19th century, the British had constructed numerous sports clubs that were exclusively white or restricted based on religion, such as Poona Europeans, Poona Parsees, and Poona Hindu Gymkhana.
+While many of the religion-based clubs were dominated by educated Brahmins, there were also some lower-caste sports stars such as the brothers Palwankar Baloo and Vithal Palwankar, who played cricket in the early 20th century.